Hancock Acres residents desperate for help after flooding

 “This is an every day nightmare,” said Rachel Rogers, mother.

-The Rogers and their eight children are now confined to only the upstairs of their home; two bedrooms and one and a half baths for ten people.
+The Rogers and their eight children are now confined to only the upstairs of their home; two bedrooms and one and a half baths for 10 people.

 “It’s basically wall to wall pallets and blankets and pillows,” said Rogers.